caleblevy/funcstructs/README.rst

 **Multisets**

-``Multiset``
-    A mapping from a set into the positive integers.
+- ``Multiset``: A mapping from a set into the positive integers.
 It is an immutable and hashable ``frozendict`` supporting the same binary operations as ``collections.Counter``.

 **Rooted Trees**

-``RootedTree``
-    An unlabelled, unordered tree represented as a multiset of subtrees.
+- ``RootedTree``: An unlabelled, unordered tree represented as a multiset of subtrees.
-``LevelSequence``
-    An unlabelled *ordered* tree represented by listing the height of each node above the root in a pre-ordered depth-first traversal.
+- ``LevelSequence``: An unlabelled *ordered* tree represented by listing the height of each node above the root in a pre-ordered depth-first traversal.
-``DominantSequence``
-    A canonical level sequence which is lexicographically larger than the level sequences of all other ordered trees with the same unordered structure.
+- ``DominantSequence``: A canonical level sequence which is lexicographically larger than the level sequences of all other ordered trees with the same unordered structure.
 Two level sequences correspond to the same unordered rooted tree if and only if they have the same dominant sequence.
-``TreeEnumerator``
-    Generates the dominant sequence of each unordered rooted tree on a fixed number of nodes using the algorithm provided by T. Beyer and S. M.
+- ``TreeEnumerator``: Generates the dominant sequence of each unordered rooted tree on a fixed number of nodes using the algorithm provided by T. Beyer and
-    Hedetniemi in "Constant time generation of rooted trees."
+  S. M. Hedetniemi in "Constant time generation of rooted trees."

 **Necklaces**

-``Necklace``
-    A **necklace** is the lexicographically smallest rotation of a given word.
-    For us a word is any tuple of comparable elements. ``Necklace`` accepts an iterable as input, and raises an error when the elements are not orderable, and otherwise returns the tuple of the smallest rotation. ``Necklace`` objects are the canonical representatives of cycles.
+- ``Necklace``: A **necklace** is the lexicographically smallest rotation of a given word.
+For us a word is any tuple of comparable elements. ``Necklace`` accepts an iterable as input, and raises an error when the elements are not orderable, and otherwise returns the tuple of the smallest rotation.
-``FixedContentNecklaces``
+  ``Necklace`` objects are the canonical representatives of cycles.
-    Enumerator of necklaces with a fixed multiset of elements using the `simple fixed content` algorithm described by Joe Sawada in "A fast algorithm to generate necklaces with fixed content."
+- ``FixedContentNecklaces``: Enumerator of necklaces with a fixed multiset of elements using the `simple fixed content` algorithm described by Joe Sawada in "A fast algorithm to generate necklaces with fixed content."

 **Functions**

-``Function``
-    Mathematical **functions** are correspondences between sets.
+- ``Function``: Mathematical **functions** are correspondences between sets.
 A ``Function`` object is an associative array which maps the set of its *keys* to the set of *values*.
 Function may be composed using the standard multiplication.
-``Endofunction``
-    A ``Function`` whose values are a subset of its keys.
+- ``Endofunction``: A ``Function`` whose values are a subset of its keys.
 They can be iterated to produce functional digraphs consisting of rooted trees connected in cycles.
-``Bijection``
-    An invertible ``Function``.
+- ``Bijection``: An invertible ``Function``.
-``Permutation``
-    A bijective endofunction.
+- ``Permutation``: A bijective endofunction.
 They accept negative exponents.

 The functions module also provides enumerators corresponding to each of the ``Function`` types above: